 Event Action- This is the action performed by the user against each event.
 It could be a click, video play, etc.

 Event Label- This is the label of the events.
 We can give it anything to identify the event.

 You can track any events in Google Analytics using MonsterInsight.
-Let’s see how we can track it.
+So let’s see how we can track it.

 Set up custom event tracking

-We can set up the custom event tracking in Google Analytics by two ways
+We can set up the custom event tracking in Google Analytics in two ways

 - Using MonsterInsight custom link Attribution

 - Adding the on-click parameter to the custom link